pluralsight/guides/in-review/microsoft-net/asp-net-mvc-using-ajax-helpers-with-razor-partial-views/article.md

 }
 ~~~

 The method is decorated with the `ChildActionOnly` attribute to indicate that it can only be called within a parent view, never as a standalone GET action.
-This prevents the partial view from being rendered on its own and potentially used to subvert the proper operation of the application.
+This prevents the partial view from being rendered on its own and potentially being used to subvert the proper operation of the application.

 #### AddressTypePartial GET method